 2 – Block Punches and Strike Back

-Sometimes, from a street fight, we never really know who to block incoming punches.
+Sometimes, from a street fight, we never really know how to block incoming punches.
 Once the attacker hits you with a blow, all you are going to do is to deflect and try block all of his attacks just to shield yourself.

 Instead of just reacting recklessly, a planned and systematic self-defense tactic is important for you to make successful actions along the usual blocking.
 This is why we demonstrate how to properly block incoming punches from an assailant.